 Read our Visitors Guide to Midi-Pyrenees

-The observatory is also home to the highest museum in Europe, one that will guide you through the history of Pic du Midi and over a century of scientific research and technological progress.
+The observatory is also home to Europe’s highest museum, one that will guide you through the history of Pic du Midi and over a century of scientific research and technological progress.

-High winds – recorded at up to 180mph – can isolate the facility for days, but on clear nights from this stellar eyrie you can see the glow of lights from Biarritz to Barcelona.
+High winds – recorded at up to 180mph – can isolate the facility for days, but on a clear day you can see for miles from this stellar eyrie.
+In fact, on a night, you can see the glow of lights from Biarritz to Barcelona.

 From below it looks like an unappetising fortress on a frozen planet.
 Perched on a mountain peak, bristling with mysterious domes and towers, it gazes down imperiously on a world of ice and snow.